wjcapehart/SD_Mines_GitPages_Template/01_Markdown_Tricks.md

 Markdown here works mostly like traditional Markdown in [Jupyter Markdown](https://jupyternotebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html) or [RStudio Markdown](https://rmarkdown.rstudio.com/index.html)

-This presumes that the user understands how to use topic headers, include images, links, and can __bold__, _italicize_, ___etc___ for text.
-If not there are examples of these features in the raw markdown on this and other pages in larger template package.
+This presumes that the user understands how to use topic headers, include images, and links, and can __bold__, _italicize_, ___etc___ for text.
+If not, there are examples of these features in the raw markdown on this and other pages in a larger template package.

 ## Markdown Headers to Make a Table of Contents